4.95 from 17 votes

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-The easiest ever salted Caramel Sauce, made from scratch on the stove-top in five minutes, no candy thermometer required.
+The easiest ever salted caramel sauce is made from scratch on the stove-top in five minutes, no candy thermometer required.
 Pour it over your favorite brownie recipe, ice cream, or just about anything!
+Includes a video tutorial!

 golden caramel sauce dripping off spoon into glass container